kamoshi/discord-user-graph/README.md

-# Generate a graph of user interactions in a discord servers!
+# Generate a graph of user interactions in a discord server!
-This uses a very naive method: checking messages near each other to generate the model.
+This uses a very naive method: check messages near each other to generate the model.

 ### Requirements:
 - python 3.x (3.7+ preferred)